-With car insurance premiums on the rise, it has never been more important to make sure you’re getting the best value quote that’s fit for purpose.
+With many of us looking to keep out motoring costs down, it has never been more important to make sure you’re getting the best value car insurance quote that fits your needs.
 Here are our top tips to ensure you get the best deal on your car insurance.

 - Drive safely: As insurance premiums are calculated by the risk of a claim, being seen as a safer/less risky driver can help bring your premiums down.
 If you can reduce your mileage then doing so may lead to some savings, but most importantly driving legally will help you avoid any nasty spikes in the cost of cover.
 Keeping your license penalty-point-free will help you save significantly on cover.

 - Choose your car wisely: Bigger engines and older cars both tend to cause premiums to be higher.
 Older cars are more at risk of breaking down, while bigger engines are in a higher insurance category, which can both increase your premium.

 - Consider the security systems, when buying a car.
 A car with an alarm will be cheaper to insure than one without an alarm.
 Also, before you complete the purchase get a quote online so you know how much cover will cost you before you change car.

 - Consider where you park your car.
 If possible, parking in a garage or closed off area may reduce your premium as opposed to parking your car in an area where it’s more at risk of damage or theft.

 - Check what discounts your insurer offers.
 Many insurers will from time to time offer specific discounts on their products so it can be worth contacting your insurance provider to see if there are any additional discounts you can avail of.
 For example, AA’s summer sale is now on where in you can get great deals on your Car insurance.